 Game-based learning is one of the older fields of Serious Games.
-(Prensky, 2001) explained, why using games for learning can be a promising approach.
-He argues, that motivation is a key factor for learning, and games can provide the necessary motivation suggesting to combine gaming technology with learning concepts.
-(Gee, 2003) argued that
+Prensky (2001) explained, why using games for learning can be a promising approach.
+He argues, that motivation is a key factor for learning, which games can provide.
+He further suggests to combine gaming technology with learning concepts.
+Gee (2003) argued that